-- ascertain the number of shares outstanding and the voting powers of each; - determine the shares represented at the annual meeting and the validity of the proxies and ballots; - count all votes and ballots; - determine and retain for a reasonable period a record of the disposition of any challenges made to any determinations by such inspector; and - certify his determination of the number of shares represented at the annual meeting and his count of all votes and ballots.
+- ascertain the number of shares outstanding and the voting powers of each; - determine the shares represented at the annual meeting and the validity of the proxies and ballots; - count all votes and ballots; - determine and retain for a reasonable period a record of the disposition of any challenges made to any determinations by such inspector; and - certify a determination of the number of shares represented at the annual meeting and his count of all votes and ballots.

-Dr. Felix Zandman directly, beneficially and through a Voting Trust Agreement, and Mrs. Luella Slaner directly, beneficially and as an Executrix for the estate of her late husband, Alfred Slaner, have voting power over 54.0% of the total voting power of Vishay's shares and intend to vote FOR the election of the thirteen nominees as directors, and FOR the ratification of the appointment of the auditors.
-Such shares are sufficient to approve each proposal regardless of how the other shares are voted.
+Dr. Felix Zandman directly, beneficially and as voting trustee under a voting trust agreement, has voting power over 48.9% of the total voting power of Vishay's shares and intends to vote FOR the election of the twelve nominees as directors and FOR the ratification of the appointment of the auditors.